 Now you have your route and your trusty ride to work, make sure you’re protected.
-Join the Laka Club for £1 and get free third-party liability cover included.
+Join the Laka Club for £1 per month and get free third-party liability cover included.
 This covers you in the event of being sued by another road-user.
 It could really save your bacon.

 To cover your bike, accessories and clothing we offer collective cover especially for cyclists.
 We won't charge you a fixed sum.
 Instead we calculate your monthly contributions - up to a max capped amount - based on the collective's claims.
 It’s a fairer way of doing things.

 And when shit does hit the fan, Laka’s got your back.
 Claims are handled by experts and usually agreed within a day.
 With no depreciation or excess.
 Laka are so over annual contracts locking you in…with Laka – if you want to leave, you can.
 Anytime.

 Before you head out the door in shorts and a t-shirt check the weather.
 Whilst you’ll get warm from physical excertion, the wind caused by riding at speed makes it pretty chilly.
 For the winter you’ll want lots of layers.
 Think gloves, thick winter cycling socks and a hat to wear under your helmet.

 The clothing you decide to wear is a personal choice.
 Some commuters will lean towards wearing plain clothes whilst others will decide to wear lycra cycling kit and clipped in shoes.
 No matter what you wear, comfort is key, so layers that are light and breathable will feel most comfortable.

 Another tip would be to have a good quality pannier or rucksack to transport your work gear in.
 You'll want it to be big enough to fit a spare change of clothes and some shower gel to freshen up with at work.
 If your workplace doesn't have a shower, try dry shampoo or wet wipes which are a tried and tested way to get yourself ready for the day!